SKT799/XRAG-Explainable-RAG-Llama8B/README.md

 <br/>

-### A retrieval-augmented answer engine that shows its work — every sentence checked against the source it cites.
+### XRAG simply means the generated answer in your RAG can be explained.
+I have created a citation method to cite every generated sentence so that naive users can understand from which source a fact is coming to avoid hallucinations.

-Built on open models, start to finish.
-A LoRA-tuned Llama-3.1-8B does the writing, LangGraph runs the retry loop, FAISS handles search, and an NLI model decides whether each citation actually holds up.
+I have built this project on open models & datasets such as Llma.
+A LoRA-tuned Llama-3.1-8B does the writing, LangGraph runs the retry loop, FAISS handles live web search and an NLI model decides whether each citation actually holds up i.e. calculating the faithfulness numerically.

 <br/>